-Over the course of this whole COVID-19 thing, we’ve all picked up jobs here and there to make ends meet.
+Over the course of this whole COVID-19 thing, heaps of us have picked up jobs here and there to make ends meet.
 Some of us work multiple small jobs, while others have a full-time job alongside a side hustle.

 Side hustles can be enticing for the extra dosh, but the threat of owing heaps at tax time is always a fear (at least, to me).

 It’s also a bit more complicated than just letting your employer sort it out, so I sought out the help of my accountant Anthony Mackinder, who works for Mackinder Bourne Accountants in North Richmond.

 (Why am I, the person who was nearly fooled by a scam ATO call, writing this article?
 Because I like to learn from my mistakes.
 And I also like to talk to people much, much smarter than me.
 My boyfriend would agree.)